 warning Experimental This is a highly experimental feature still under active development.
 It is documented here primarily for the real early adopters as this feature develops.

-Space Lua functions analogously to Space Script, Space Style and Space Config in that it is defined in fenced code blocks, in this case with the space-lua language.
+Space Lua definitions are defined in fenced code blocks, in this case with the space-lua language.
 As follows:

 -- adds two numbers function adder(a, b) return a + b end

-Each space-lua block has its own local scope, however when functions and variables are not explicitly defined as local they will be available from anywhere (following regular Lua scoping rule).
+Each space-lua block has its own local scope.
+However, following Lua semantics, when functions and variables are not explicitly defined as local they will be available globally across your space.
+This means that the adder function above can be used in any other page.

 Widgets